LivotovLabs/AndroidApplicationSkeleton/README.md

 ## Notes
 The __mkproject.sh__ script was tested in OSX only.
-Although this is a bash script, some (most likely the "sed") commands args may vary between various unix flavors, you might need to adjust it.
+Although this is a bash script, some (most likely the "sed") commands args may vary between various unix flavors, you might need to adjust them then.

-Im not a bash scripting guy, so the bootstrapping script may be not too optimal/correct, would be happy to receive fixes/updates for it, feel free to pull-request!
+Im not a bash scripting guy, so the bootstrapping script may be not too optimal/correct (sure it is written badly :), would be happy to receive enhancements/fixes/updates for it, feel free to pull-request!